 One of the negatives of traditional pulse oximeters is false alarms.
 For example, a pulse oximeter may sound an alert for low oxygen when the patient is actually doing just fine.
 Owlet went to great lengths to reduce these false readings through custom algorithms and a system to detect when the infant is moving and to only provide readings while the baby is in a rested state.
 Owlet also uses a number of notifications to differentiate between a displaced sensor and a significant decrease/increase in a baby’s heart rate.
 As a result, the majority of Owlet Smart Sock users use the device without ever receiving a false notification.

 If you are feeling anxious about taking your newborn baby home, investing in an Owlet Smart Sock can help to alleviate your worries.

 The Smart Sock comfortably wraps around your baby’s foot to track heart rate and oxygen levels using clinically-proven pulse oximetry.
 The base station glows green to let you know everything is okay but will notify with lights and sounds if something appears to be wrong.

-This is the second installment of Owlet’s “A Night in the Life” series, featuring real parents sharing their experiences with the Owlet Monitor.
+This is the an installment of Owlet’s “A Night in the Life” series, featuring real parents sharing their experiences with the Owlet Monitor.
 Click here to see all blog posts in the series.
-Hello, my name is Sarah Halstead and I blog over at Whimsy & Hope.
-I have three boys.
-They are seven, five…
+My name is Madison and I am a new mother to a precious three-week-old baby girl, Poppy.
+We have been using the…